Champions League preview: What to look out for on Wednesday

 Article summary

-Will Kingsley Coman, Lautaro Martínez and Diogo Jota leave their mark on Matchday 4?
+Will Diogo Jota, Lautaro Martínez and Kingsley Coman leave their mark on Matchday 4?

 Article top media content